Wildhoney/Formv/README.md

 You can also skip the front-end validation entirely on a button-by-button basis with the native `formNoValidate` attribute on your chosen button.

-> Note that if you need anything from state, Formv exports the `Context` which you can use in the `useContext` hook or via the more traditional `Context.Consumer` approach.
+> Note that if you need anything from state, Formv exports the `Context` which you can use in the `useContext` hook, a utility hook called `useFormContext`, or via the more traditional `Context.Consumer` approach.

 ## Form Architecture